 Since 2017, Engineers and Geoscientists BC has been working to address the Calls To Action of the Truth and Reconciliation Commission of Canada, and identify and implement the Calls that relate to the primary duty of the association.

 On September 24, Engineers and Geoscientists BC, will host a Continuing Professional Development (CPD) seminar about how professionals can foster collaborative relationships with Indigenous communities when working on engineering and geoscience projects on Indigenous land.
 The session will provide practical tools by assessing a hypothetical project from both a technical and First Nations’ perspective, and will conclude with a panel of experts sharing their experiences.

 On November 23, 2018, Engineers and Geoscientists BC Council approved a pilot program to address the Commission’s Calls To Action.
 The pilot program has three components:

 - establish an Indigenous Engagement Working Group to review initiatives related to the pilot program;

-- Participate in an Indigenous career/community fair to promote engineering/geoscience as a career.
+- participate in an Indigenous career/community fair to promote engineering/geoscience as a career; and

 - develop a Continuing Professional Development (CPD) event to educate members on Call To Action numbers 57 (Professional Development and Training for Public Servants) and 92 (Business and Reconciliation).

-The CPD seminar will be held in September via webinar, and in-person in Vancouver, BC.
+The CPD seminar will be held on 24 September via webinar, and in-person in Vancouver, BC.
 More about the association’s work surrounding the Calls To Action is provided on the Truth and Reconciliation page.

 Photo: © Edgar Bullon / Fotolia